Xennet/xennetdocs/README.md

 **Parts** Each node will store parts of files.
 Each part may be of different size, typically 256KB, and will be stored as a single file.
 The filename will be the SHA1 hash of the part's content, as in the bittorrent standard.

 **Metainfo** The parts with their hashes are meaningless unless one has the information as in the torrent file, namely, the original filenames, attributes and directory structure of the files encapsulated on the torrent file, the number of parts and their hashes.
 Hence each part should be mapped to a torrent file.
-At the scope of XenFS, we call this file a *metainfo* file, which is just like a torrent file, but without a tracker URL.
+At the scope of ZenFS, we call this file a *metainfo* file, which is just like a torrent file, but without a tracker URL.
 The metainfo files will be again saved with their hash as their filenames.

 #### Circuits

 When Zennetd is launched, it discovers peers for the sake of downloading the blockchain and broadcasting transactions, just like Bitcoin's bootstrap.
 We call those peers the *Blockchain Peers*.
-When xenfsd is launched, it should initiate a Zennet connection with other nodes participating in the XenFS network, since it is planning to hire services from them (storage, download etc.).
+When ZenFSd is launched, it should initiate a Zennet connection with other nodes participating in the ZenFS network, since it is planning to hire services from them (storage, download etc.).
 Such peers will be called the *Working Peers*.
 The set of all working peers of a specific node form the node's *circuit*.

-To bootstrap XenFS with working peers, the client broadcasts a standard Zennet task announcement, with default XenFS or user-custom properties.
-The Zennet nodes accepting this task are the initial working peers of XenFS.
+To bootstrap ZenFS with working peers, the client broadcasts a standard Zennet task announcement, with default ZenFS or user-custom properties.
+The Zennet nodes accepting this task are the initial working peers of ZenFS.

-When a large file is downloaded, or with applications such as video streaming, the XenFS client will initiate a connection with working peers holding the desired file parts.
+When a large file is downloaded, or with applications such as video streaming, the ZenFS client will initiate a connection with working peers holding the desired file parts.
 Until this finishes, the existing working peers transfer the parts by recursively requesting them from their own working peers.

 #### Discovery

 Discovery of nodes holding the desired parts is done simply by notifiying all connected peers that such part is inquired.
-The request contains the hash of the desired part, and the IP address of the requiring node (one may consider a flavour of XenFS over OpenVPN).
+The request contains the hash of the desired part, and the IP address of the requiring node (one may consider a flavour of ZenFS over OpenVPN).
 Once the peers received the request, they recursively pass it to their own peers.
 The stopping condition is when the request is arrived twice within a reasonable amount of time (say 1min).
 The part will be downloaded from the nodes that responded first, since it makes sense to assume they are the most available ones, in terms of load and latency.

 Searching by certain metainfo fields will be possible by the again recursive broadcasting.
 Each node will search its metafiles for the desired information, and if found, it may send the whole metainfo file to the requester, or just the hash of it (to the choice of the requester).

 ### Uploading a File

-The XenFS client will allow users to upload files or directories.
+The ZenFS client will allow users to upload files or directories.
 Uploading will require creating a metainfo file, in a same way of creating a torrent file, and it may contain user-defined fields and tags, to be later searchable.

 Uploading initiates a job off-block (in front of the existing circuit) for uploading them the parts of the file.
 It is the user's responsibility, and will be implemented on the client, to spread the parts between various nodes with several copies.
 The uploader will of course have to pay the working peers for this work, so more copies will cost more.